Skip to main content

 Encouraging change from the inside

-Ferrovial strives to use its agency to influence the infrastructure sector to become greener.
+Ferrovial strives to use its agency to influence the infrastructure sector to become more sustainable.
 As part of this work, Ferrovial has successfully developed southern Europe’s first corporate mobility plan.
 The project, which included close collaboration with the Municipality of Madrid, resulted in increased involvement in low carbon mobility initiatives.
 This included a specific focus on how its employees travel to work, which led to 100% renewable car sharing networks in Paris and Madrid.

 Ferrovial is involved in several corporate initiatives which aim to accelerate the climate transition.
 For example, Ferrovial chairs the Spanish Green Growth Group, an association whose objective is to develop and share a vision of economic growth that is compatible with the sustainable use of resources.